GoogleChrome/web.dev/test/site/_collections/posts-with-lighthouse/stubs/test-3.md

   - aria-hidden-focus
 ---

-# A test post with a pathItem tag and a web_lighthouse value.
+# A test post with a pathItem tag and a web_lighthouse value